Loader

 This is one of the most persistent myths.

 Traditionally old age homes were seen as places for seniors who had no family support.
 While this may have been true decades ago it no longer reflects today’s reality.
+Old age homes like antara care homes are specifically designed for seniors who need daily assistance or if recovery from any surgery or illness.

-In many cases families remain deeply involved (visiting often, participating in decisions, and staying emotionally connected).
+• In many cases families remain deeply involved (visiting often, participating in decisions, and staying emotionally connected).
 Choosing a senior homes option today is not about abandonment; it’s about responsible timely care.

 Myth 2: Living in an Old Age Home is Losing Independence